stevenworthington/dss-powersim/docs/08_resources.md

 # Resources {-}

 We would like to acknowledge some excellent online and peer-reviewed material about power simulation and mixed effects models, which we have borrowed from liberally in the tutorial.
+These resouces represent an excellent next step in your exploration of simulation-based power analysis.

 ### R {-}